 |I left some of my muffins plain.
 The blueberry was an experiment after all.|

-- 1 cup cornmeal
+- 1 cup Cornmeal

-- 3/4 cup all-purpose flour
+- 3/4 cup All-Purpose Flour

-- 1/4 cup whole wheat flour
+- 1/4 cup Whole Wheat Flour

-- 1/4 cup honey
+- 1/4 cup Honey

-- 1 teaspoon salt
+- 1 tsp Salt

-- 2 egg whites
+- 2 Egg Whites

-- 1 cup skim milk
+- 1 cup Skim Milk

 Combine dry ingredients and mix.

 Combine wet ingredients and mix.

-Slowly pour wet ingredients into dry and fold in gently.
+Slowly pour wet ingredients into dry.
+Fold in gently.
 Take care not to over-mix.

 ** If you want there to be a swirl in your cornbread pour blueberry puree in while almost done folding wet and dry ingredients.
-If you want to pour puree on top of the bread and use a butter knife to swirl through.
-If you are using a mini muffin pan pour a small dollop on top of each muffin and stir through with a toothpick.
+If you want to pour puree on top of the bread and use a butter knife to swirl through. if you are using a mini muffin pan pour a small dollop on top of each muffin and stir through with a toothpick.